jupyterhub/nbgitpuller/README.md

 # What is it?

-nbgitpuller allows you to construct URL that points to a remote git repository.
+nbgitpuller allows you to construct a URL that points to a remote git repository.
 When it is clicked, nbgitpuller will pull for the contents of this repository into the user's current folder within Jupyter, while rendering a nice status page.
 This is especially useful when running on a JupyterHub, since it allows easy distribution